a

 immortal.
 O drop of Soma, flow for Indra.”

-The soma drink defines the characters and the actions of the gods, and of the author who allows himself to become the master of the universe under the motto “Have I not drunk Soma?”
+The soma drink defines the characters and the actions of the gods, and of the author who himself becomes a divine master of the universe under the motto “Have I not drunk Soma?”

 “In my vastness, I surpassed the sky and this vast earth.